 BONUS TIP: Have you ever needed to create a business email that has buttons, headings, images, rich links, and more?
 We understand that there are times when you need to email business announcements, PR updates, weekly team recaps, customer-related emails, and more.

-Elink: The Perfect Tool to Create Business Emails!
+Elink.io: The Perfect Tool to Create Business Email Newsletters!

 If you’re running a business, chances are you are super busy and need help to create beautiful, interactive business emails quickly!

-Luckily, we’ve something that will help you create amazing HTML-based business emails – elink.io.
+Luckily, we have something that will help you create amazing HTML-based business emails – elink.io.
 It is the fastest and easiest way to create and send beautifully looking and responsive emails in minutes!

 elink is light on the budget, easy to use, and comes with all the features you need to create and share stunning business emails that people want to click through.